Share this post

 We’re entering an era where children might grow up surrounded by 10 or 12 bots, each one tailored to their whims.
 The question isn’t whether that’s possible but whether those bots will help them grow into more connected, thoughtful people or keep them locked in loops of passive consumption.

 I believe we can build technology that strengthens our relationships and expands our curiosity.
-Imagine learning about natural selection not from a textbook, but from a virtual Charles Darwin leading you through the Galápagos.
-Or exploring the discovery of DNA inside a double helix with the scientists who found it.
+Imagine learning about natural selection not from a textbook, but from a virtual Charles Darwin leading you through the Galápagos, or learning social justice from Martin Luther King Jr, or exploring the discovery of DNA inside a double helix with the scientists who found it.
 These aren’t fantasies, they’re possibilities within reach if we choose to pair our technical tools with human values.

 Where we go from here